efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 ### From getting started ![](/assets/client-side-platforms-thoughts/gradual.svg){: .sparkline} to advanced functionality

 Client-side platforms provide opinionated abstractions.
 The first step in making getting started easy is to **have a point of view**.
 It's not that the platform's viewpoint is more correct than another, but that it's more convenient for some purpose [[5]](#5).
-For example, the Copilot team decided to favor cost over high-availability for its abstractions.
-By default, tasks are launched in public subnets secured with security groups, the client has to opt-in to the creation of NAT gateways and placement in private subnets if they have compliance or scalability reasons.
+For example, the Copilot team decided the default experience should favor cost over high-availability for its abstractions.
+Tasks are launched in public subnets secured with security groups, if clients have compliance or scalability concerns the client has to opt-in to the creation of NAT gateways and placement in private subnets.
 It's perfectly reasonable to take the opposite stance and aim for availability first.
 It just depends who the platform is for.

 **Remove any undesirable properties** that are not relevant to the opinion.
 For example, Copilot's `Worker Service` abstraction does not expose fields from the underlying ECS task definition such as `PortMappings` because a queue-processing service should not accept incoming connections.
 Another set of undesirable properties are fields that become unusable when two components integrate with each other.
 For example, when connecting an Application Load Balancer with an ECS service, the target group's `port` field is not applicable [[8]](#8).